Madministrator/steganography/README.md

    * What will I do?
 Try to find a function that pulls back as a basic image
    * Is anything blocking me?
 No major blocks currently
    * What do I believe is the percent chance that we will complete the sprint?
 85%
+* (12-11-2018)
+   * What did I do?
+Wrote code (for testing purposes) to get greediness from user
+   * What will I do?
+Help to test and merge code
+   * Is anything blocking me?
+No majore blocks currently
+   * What do I believe is the percent chance that we will complete the sprint?
+90%

  ## Brendan Bard
  * As a developer, I want to check if my file sizes are able to support steganography and return an error message otherwise.